ansys/pymapdl/docs/source/getting_started/running_mapdl.rst

 If this command doesn't launch, you could have a variety of issues, including:

-  - Licence server setup
+  - License server setup
   - Running behind a VPN
   - Missing dependencies

-Licencing Issues
+Licensing Issues
 ----------------

-PADT generally has a great blog regarding ANSYS issues, and licencing is always a common issue (for example `Changes to Licencing at ANSYS 2020R1 <https://www.padtinc.com/blog/15271-2/>`_).
-Should you be responsible for maintaining Ansys licencing or have a personal install of Ansys, please check the online Ansys licencing documentation at `Installation and Licencing <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Installation%20and%20Licensing&pid=InstallationAndLicensing&lang=en>`_.
+PADT generally has a great blog regarding ANSYS issues, and licensing is always a common issue (for example `Changes to Licensing at ANSYS 2020R1 <https://www.padtinc.com/blog/15271-2/>`_).
+Should you be responsible for maintaining Ansys licensing or have a personal install of Ansys, please check the online Ansys licensing documentation at `Installation and Licensing <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Installation%20and%20Licensing&pid=InstallationAndLicensing&lang=en>`_.

-For an in-depth explanation, please see the :download:`ANSYS Licencing Guide <ANSYS_Inc._Licensing_Guide.pdf>`.
+For an in-depth explanation, please see the :download:`ANSYS Licensing Guide <ANSYS_Inc._Licensing_Guide.pdf>`.

 VPN Issues
 ----------
-MAPDL has issues starting when some VPN software is running.
-The issue stems from MPI communication and can be solved by simply passing the ``-smp`` option that sets the execution mode to "Shared Memory Parallel", rather than the default "Distributed Memory Parallel" mode.
+Sometimes, MAPDL has issues starting when VPN software is running.
+One issue stems from MPI communication and can be solved by passing the ``-smp`` option that sets the execution mode to "Shared Memory Parallel", rather than the default "Distributed Memory Parallel" mode.